ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: User Studies

 \subsubsection{\textbf{Different users prioritize different AI explanations and orders for their needs.}}

 First, focusing on the same task but with different users, we observe that \emph{different users often prioritize different types of AI explanations even within the same task}.
-In specific, for Task 1 shown in Figure~\ref{fig:user_needs} (A1), although 9 users (\ie 1,2,3,4,6,7,8,9) prioritize to use ``Examples'' explanations, the other 2 users (\ie 5,11) leverage ``Attributition'' and ``Confidence'' explanations most in their writing task 1.
+In specific, for Task 1 shown in Figure~\ref{fig:user_needs} (A1), although 9 users (\ie 1,2,3,4,6,7,8,9) prioritize using ``Examples'' explanations, the other 2 users (\ie 5,11) leverage ``Attributition'' and ``Confidence'' explanations most in their writing task 1.
 Besides, the 2nd-popular AI explanations of the 11 users are scattered among all the 10 XAI types without a unified pattern.

 Additionally, in Task 2 with Figure~\ref{fig:user_needs} (B1), we can see users' top2 explanations are converging into instance-wise explanations (\ie ``Attribution'', ``Counterfactual'', etc).
-In specific, 7 out of 8 users prioritize ``Counterfactual'' and the other one leverage ``Example'' explanation the most.
-This is also consistent with the user's think alout observation.
-For instance, P5 lacks AI background and didn't understand what ``Prediction Confidence'' means in this situation, whereas P11 mentioned \emph{``model confidence is the first explanation I'll ask to decide whether I'll ignore the prediction or continue the explanations.''}
+In specific, 7 out of 8 users prioritize ``Counterfactual'' and the other one leveraged ``Example'' explanation the most.
+This is also consistent with the user's think-aloud observation.
+For instance, P5 lacks an AI background and didn't understand what ``Prediction Confidence'' means in this situation, whereas P11 mentioned \emph{``model confidence is the first explanation I'll ask to decide whether I'll ignore the prediction or continue the explanations.''}

 Furthermore, we accumulate the users' XAI request counts for each XAI type and show the results of Task 1 and Task 2 in Figure~\ref{fig:user_needs} (A2) and (B2), respectively.
 We can observe that although user needs are often dominated by one XAI type (``Example'' and ``Counterfactual'' in Task 1 and 2, respectively), users also leverage \system to probe a wide range of other XAI types, such as ``XAI tutorial'', ``Confidence'', ``Attribution'', etc.) In short, these findings validate that it is important to use the universal XAI interface like \system, which can \textbf{accommodate different users' backgrounds and practical demands}.